London’s Biggest Sports Venues

 A little further away in Leyton (one stop on the Central Line) is Coronation House, which has simple but clean and comfortable rooms from £19.98 per person.
 There is free parking at certain times (please check restrictions) and, if you’re a Leyton Orient fan, then you’re only 5 minutes’ walk from their home ground, too!

-The Glorydale Inn is a short walk from the Olympic Village and offers comfortable, modern accommodation for £23.32 per person.
+The Viking Hotel London is a short bus ride from the Olympic Village and offers comfortable, modern accommodation for £23.32 per person.
 This cheap Stratford hotel is great for those who like their independence, as it has a shared kitchen for you to prepare your own food if you like, as well as providing free WiFi throughout for its guests.

-And if you like somewhere more personal and a bit more British, then you ought to check out the Forest Gate Hotel.
-There is a pub on the ground floor with a friendly local crowd – a feature which our customers rate very highly – and the impressive building houses simple and comfortable rooms.
-Only a short train journey from Stratford, this budget Stratford hotel gives you the chance to rest in peace and quiet within easy access of bustling tourist and sporting hotspots.
+And if you like somewhere more personal and a bit more British, then you ought to check out The Lion and Key Hotel.
+There is a pub on the ground floor with a friendly local crowd – a feature which our customers rate very highly – and the impressive building houses luxurious en-suite rooms.
+Only a short tube journey from Stratford, this luxury Stratford hotel gives you the chance to rest in peace and quiet within easy access of bustling tourist and sporting hotspots.
 The pub also plays live sports on its big screens, so you can be sure not to miss a moment of the action.

 The Crystal Palace National Sports Centre is one of the biggest, most versatile and most impressive sporting venues in the UK.
 With high-diving, archery, beach volleyball, martial arts, an athletic track and field, and set within one of London’s biggest and best parks, it’s pretty much got it all.